iyzg/iyzg.github.io/_drafts/z-algorithm.md

 }
 ```

+We initialize the righstmost segment to be $$[0, 0]$$ to not interfere with any
-When the current index is within the bounds of the rightmost segment, we can
+$$i$$.
+When the current index is within the bounds of the rightmost segment, we
-use our previous computations to go as far as we possibly can.
-If we go past the
+can use our previous computations to go as far as we possibly can.
+If we go past
-right boundary, we resort back to the trivial algorithm to check each character
+the right boundary, we resort back to the trivial algorithm to check each
-and then update the rightmost segment as needed.
+character and then update the rightmost segment as needed.

 ### Runtime

-The for loop clearly runs in $$O(n)$$ time and besides the inner while loop, all
+The for loop runs in $$O(n)$$ and everything inside runs within constant time
-other operations run in constant time.

-For the while loop to run, it means that the current segment goes beyond the
-current boundary.
-This can only happen a max of (n
+except for the while loop.
+The inner while loop only runs when you're past the
+current boundary which is initialized to 0, so it can only run at most n - 1
+iterations.

 ## Applications
+### Find All Occurrences

+One application for the algorithm is to find all occurences of a string $$p$$
+with length $$m$$ in string $$t$$.
+To do this, we'll create a new string like
+so,

+$$
+s = p + ♥ + t
+$$

+Once we get the resulting array, the number of occurrences is equal to the
+number of indecies where $$z[i] = m$$

 ## Problems